moneyadviceservice/frontend-code-standards/README.md

 # Front-end Code Standards &amp; Best Practice

 This document contains guidelines for web pages and applications built by the Money Advice Service development team.
-It is inspired/based on [http://isobar-idev.github.io/code-standards/](http://isobar-idev.github.io/code-standards/) but with amends, deletions and additions, especially around accessibility.
+It is based on [http://isobar-idev.github.io/code-standards/](http://isobar-idev.github.io/code-standards/) but with amendments, deletions and additions, especially concerning accessibility.

 It is a living document that will be continually updated and improved.

-This document's primary motivation is two- fold: 1) code consistency and 2) best practices.
-By maintaining consistency in coding styles and conventions, we can ease the burden of legacy code maintenance, and mitigate risk of breakage in the future.
+This document's primarily aims to achieve: 1) code consistency and establish 2) best practices.
+By maintaining consistency in coding style and convention, we can ease the burden of legacy code maintenance, and mitigate risk of breakage in the future.
 By adhering to best practices, we ensure optimized page loading, accessibility, performance and maintainable code.

 ## General Guidelines
-### Pillars of Front-end Development
+### Core Concepts
-* Separation of presentation, content, and behavior.
+* Separation of content, style and behaviour.
-* Markup should be well-formed, semantically correct and generally valid.
+* Markup should be clear, concise, semantic and generally valid.
 * Javascript should progressively enhance the experience.

 Where possible follow the principles of [progressive enhancement](https://www.gov.uk/service-manual/making-software/progressive-enhancement.html).
 Start by making sure your content is in the correct/logical order.
-Then select the most appropriate html elements and wai-aria atributes to mark the content up and ensure that core functionality works using HTTP (i.e links and forms).
-Then add images and apply css styles taking care to not introduce accessibility barriers.
-Finally add javascript and ensure you allow full keyboard access and keep screen reader users informed of what is being communicated to sighted users (e.g state and dynamic content changes).
-Where progressive enhancement isn't possible or pramatic it is still important to use semantic markup and to ensure that javascript is made accessible.
+Then select the most appropriate HTML elements and wai-aria atributes.

 ### General Practices